A combinatorial negative curvature condition implying Gromov hyperbolicity: Preliminaries

 \begin{definition} A simplicial complex is $m$-\emph{located} if it is flag and every full homotopically trivial loop of length at most $m$ is contained in a $1$-ball. \end{definition}

+Let $\sigma$ be a simplex of $X$.
 The \emph{link} of $X$ at $\sigma$, denoted $X_{\sigma}$, is the subcomplex of $X$ consisting of all simplices of $X$ which are disjoint from $\sigma$ and which, together with $\sigma$, span a simplex of $X$.
-A \emph{full cycle} in $X$ is a cycle that is full as subcomplex of $X$.
 We call a flag simplicial complex $k$\emph{-large} if there are no full $j$-cycles in $X$, for $j<k$.
 We say $X$ is \emph{locally} $k$\emph{-large} if all its links are $k$-large.

-We define the \emph{metric} on the $0$-skeleton of $X$ as the number of edges in the shortest $1-$skeleton path joining two given vertices and we denote it by $d$.
-A \emph{ball (sphere)} $B_{i}(v,X)$ ($S_{i}(v,X)$) of radius $i$ around some vertex $v$ is a full subcomplex of $X$ spanned by vertices at distance at most $i$ (at distance $i$) from $v$.

 We introduce further a global combinatorial condition on a flag simplicial complex.